 This two day dance music festival in Amsterdam has come up with some novel ways to lessen its carbon footprint and engage their audience.
 DGTL has gone completely veggie, and is reportedly reusing the attendee’s urine as fertilizer!

-This year they are introducing a revolutionary ECO coin, which punters will get in exchange for doing a workshop or listening to a talk on environmental issues.
+In 2017 they introduced a revolutionary ECO coin, which punters get in exchange for doing a workshop or listening to a talk on environmental issues.
 This currency can then be used to buy food, unique products and even access to a VIP area.

 The 2014 and 2015 winner of A Greener Festival’s award, Shambala is a well-known example of how dedication to reducing emissions can become a beloved aspect of your festival’s brand.